BRR-uni/ImageJ-nuclei-counter/README.md

 # ImageJ-nuclei-counter
-### This plugins helps in to automate the image processing necesary to segment and count nuceli from presumably alive cells from DAPI staining confocal microscopy images
+### This plugins automates the image processing necesary to segment and count nuceli from presumably alive cells from DAPI staining confocal microscopy images
 These are two FIJI (ImageJ) plugins I used to automate part of the image processing I needed to count nuclei from confocal microscopy images.
 It has the potential to greatly improve the time to do repetitive image processing.

 How to install